 What is the gender pension gap?

 The gender pension gap is the difference in percentage in pension income between female and male pensioners.
-According to trade union, Prospect, in 2017/18, the gap was 39.9%, or around £7,0001.
+According to trade union, Prospect, the latest figures indicate that in 2019/20, the gap was 37.9% - which was more than twice the level of the gender pay gap that year1.

 But this isn’t the only study showing disparities between men and women’s pension pots.
 A recent survey has found that women, on average, have £73,000 in their workplace pension, whilst men managed to save £162,000 in their pot – that’s an extra £89,0002.